Absence of metallicity in K-doped picene: Importance of electronic correlations

 Potassium-doped picene (K$_x$picene) has recently been reported to be a superconductor at $x=3$ with critical temperatures up to 18 K. Here we study the electronic structure of K-doped picene films by photoelectron spectroscopy and {\it ab initio} density functional theory combined with dynamical mean-field theory (DFT+DMFT).
 Experimentally we observe that, except for spurious spectral weight due to the lack of a homogeneous chemical potential at low K-concentrations ($x \approx 1$), the spectra always display a finite energy gap.
 This result is supported by our DFT+DMFT calculations which provide clear evidence that K$_x$picene is a Mott insulator for integer doping concentrations $x=1$, 2, and 3.
 We discuss various scenarios to understand the discrepancies with previous reports of superconductivity and metallic behavior.

 Since the discovery of superconductivity in layered organic charge transfer salts in the late 1970s \cite{Toyota2007}, a large variety of organic superconductors have been reported with critical temperatures ranging from a few Kelvins to values as high as 38~K in the case of alkali metal-doped fullerenes \cite{Palstra1995}.
 Whether superconductivity is driven by electron-phonon interactions or by electronic correlations has been a subject of intense debate in the last decade, and indeed a significant fraction of these systems are presently being discussed as correlated materials~\cite{Capone2002,Powell2011}.
 Recently, a pronounced Meissner-Ochsenfeld-effect indicating a transition temperature of 18~K was observed in polycrystalline powder samples of potassium-doped picene~\cite{Mitsuhashi2010}.
+Moreover, the recent observation of zero resistivity below 7~K supports these findings~\cite{Teranishi2013}.
 The parent compound picene is a wide band-gap semiconductor (gap $\sim$ 3.3~eV~\cite{Okamoto2008}) consisting of planar molecules with five aromatic benzene rings (see inset in Fig.~\ref{UPS}).
 The observation of superconductivity upon K intercalation has also been reported in other aromatic semiconductors, viz., phenanthrene, coronene and dibenzopentacene \cite{Wang2011,Kubozono2011,Xue2012}.
-However, the direct proof of superconductivity by reaching zero resistivity is still lacking due to the delicate handling of alkali metal-doped organics at ambient atmosphere.